jnaky4/Python-Interpreter/README.md

 Our project was to design a simple Python interpreter.
 We decided to use C# to write it because that is the language we have the most experience with and enjoy using the most.
-We used a couple of nuget libraries to help with our interpreter, most notably [mXparser](https://www.nuget.org/packages/MathParser.org-mXparser/4.4.2)
+We used a couple of NuGet libraries to help with our interpreter, most notably [mXparser](https://www.nuget.org/packages/MathParser.org-mXparser/4.4.2).

 ## Team Members